serverless/dashboard/docs/concepts/index.md

 ## Tracing
 Within console all the observability details about your apps and services are captured as Traces.
-All Traces have a unique identifier, some optional metrics and tags, as well as an array of child spans.
-This structure allows us to offer rich mapping of relationships.
+All Traces have a unique identifier, some optional [metrics](metrics.md) and [tags](tags.md), as well as an array of child spans.
+This structure allows us to offer rich mapping of relationships and enforce specific [scopes](scopes.md) within the Console UI.

-Sample trace
+Sample Trace
 ```text

 id: 4d5a34403976b89eea314d3cc8035c36